 At Hathaway Brown School, Marianna and Lauren are involved in the Business and Finance Fellowship and Strnad Fellowship in Creativity.
 They also have experience as the Vice President of the HBS Investment Group and the CEO of the Hathaway Brown Cafe, respectively.

-In 2020, after the City of Cleveland stopped accepting recycling, Lauren and Marianna entered two contests with an idea to reinvent the way we recycle.
-They received an award as runner ups in the Veale ThinkBig!
+In 2020, after the City of Cleveland stopped accepting recycling, Lauren and Marianna entered two contests with the idea of reinventing the way we recycle.
+They received an award as runner-up in the Veale ThinkBig!
 Challenge in 2021 and, after expanding their business plan, took first place in the Quality of Life category for Accelerate Citizens Make Change Pitch Competition in 2022.

 Their project initiative, Second Chance, hopes to become a revolutionary start-up recycling identification service developed using an expansive database of UPC and QR product codes that inform consumers of the recycling status of an item based on the regulations of their area.
 Through community feedback, Second Chance aims to create an app where consumers can learn all they need to know about recycling policy; pick-ups or collection date changes; their personal or municipal greenness rating; staying sustainable; and keeping their carbon footprint as low as possible.